-Select worked on the previous School Sport Survey in 2013 and were again asked to provide survey weightings for the School Sport Survey 2015 on behalf of Sport Wales.
+Select provided survey weightings for both the School Sport Survey in 2013 and the School Sport Survey 2015 on behalf of Sport Wales.
+Since the publication of this case study we were again asked to provide support for the School Sport Survey 2018.
 These weights are used by Sport Wales to ensure that their reporting of the results of the survey is representative of the population of school pupils in Wales at various geographic levels.
 To see some headline results of the survey visit: www.schoolsportsurvey.org.uk.

 The statistical rationale behind the use of survey weights for estimation from population samples is well established and is an essential step in the analysis of any survey of this sort.
 Appropriate weights are applied to adjust the sample data after it has been collected to derive meaningful estimates.
 It is seldom possible to obtain responses to a survey from all members of the population and even with high response rates by chance there may be differences between those who completed the questionnaire and those who did not which should be accounted for.